Going to court as a witness

 If you’re summoned to appear, you have to show up.
 If you don’t, the court can issue a warrant for your arrest or charge you with contempt of court.

-If you were the victim of a crime, you'll meet with a victim adviser about 3 weeks before you have to go to court.
-They'll:
+If you were the victim of a crime, a court victim advisor will contact you and offer to assist you through the court process.
+They’ll:

 - tell you what will happen on the day